Mattral/Feature-Engineering-Notes/Scaling/readme.md

 - Not necessary if the data does not contain significant outliers.
 - Not needed for tree-based algorithms, which are insensitive to scaling.

-### Additional Techniques in Feature Scaling and Normalization

 #### MaxAbs Scaling
 **How it works**: